Travel Inspo: Copenhagen Designed for Joy

 Along the Nyhavn canal

-Copenhagen eases into your senses quietly and intentionally, then suddenly all at once.
-During my recent visit, I found myself moving slower, noticing more, and wondering how an entire city manages to feel so balanced, thoughtful, and happy.
+Copenhagen eases into your senses quietly and intentionally.
+During my recent visit, I found myself moving at an easier pace, noticing more, and wondering how an entire city manages to feel so balanced, thoughtful, and happy.

 Me.
 Happy in Copenhagen.

-Everything feels considered: light, scale, proportion, and material.
-This city shows how design shapes emotion, and it reminded me how much form influences feeling in my own work.
+Everything feels considered with light, scale, proportion, and material.
+This city shows me how design shapes emotion and reminded me how much form influences feeling in my own work.

 The Royal Danish Library’s Black Diamond.
 Modern edges, reflective calm on the harbor